FAFSA vs TASFA

 Is there anything I need to do before starting my application?

-Completing a financial aid application is quick and easy if you have the right information and know who to ask for help.
+Completing a financial aid application is quicker if you have the right information and know who to ask for help.
 Just follow these steps:

 - Figure out if you’re a dependent or independent student.
 Your dependency status determines whose information you must report when you complete your financial aid application.